ccorcos/meteor-boilerplate/README.md

 All the files in the `lib` folder are sent to both the client and the server and are loaded first.

+- `collections.coffee` contains your collections, and collection hooks/helpers.
 - `methods.coffee` contain all the Meteor.methods.
 There given to the client and the server so the client can do latency compensation by simulating the method.
 - `router.coffee` contains all the Iron Router configuration.
 - `setup.coffee` is where you do any environment setup.